isomerpages/nlb-eyeonasia/_india-know-working/06-inspiring-stories.md

 [**The CEO Magazine (India & South Asia Edition)**](http://eresources.nlb.gov.sg/Main/browse/resource/1323){:target="_blank"}

-The CEO Magazine is a source of information, inspiration and motivation for the world’s most successful leaders, executives, investors and entrepreneurs.
-It delved deep into both the professional and personal lives of business leaders.
+*The CEO Magazine* is a source of information, inspiration and motivation for the world’s most successful leaders, executives, investors and entrepreneurs.
+It delves deep into both the professional and personal lives of business leaders.

 Retrieved from PressReader. *mylibrary* ID login is required to access this database.